 - Glasgow Central’s G is based on the typography developed by local boy (not that he was really appreciated at the time) Charles Rennie Mackintosh.

-- Leeds Central’s logo features the white rose of the Royal House of York.
+- Leeds City’s logo features the white rose of the Royal House of York.

 - Edinburgh Waverley’s logo is based on Edinburgh Castle.